-Assuming we are a PFIC for any taxable year during which a U.S. Holder holds our common shares, prefunded warrants, Series A warrants or Series B warrants, the U.S. Holder may be subject to certain adverse tax consequences.
-Unless a U.S. Holder makes a timely "mark-to-market" election or "qualified electing fund" election, each as discussed below, gain recognized on a disposition (including, under certain circumstances, a pledge) of common shares, pre-funded warrants, Series A warrants or Series B warrants by the U.S. Holder, or on an indirect disposition of shares of a Lower-tier PFIC, will be allocated ratably over the U.S. Holder's holding period for the common shares, pre-funded warrants, Series A warrants or Series B warrants.
+Assuming we are a PFIC for any taxable year during which a U.S. Holder holds our common shares, prefunded warrants or warrants, the U.S. Holder may be subject to certain adverse tax consequences.
+Unless a U.S. Holder makes a timely "mark-to-market" election or "qualified electing fund" election, each as discussed below, gain recognized on a disposition (including, under certain circumstances, a pledge) of common shares, prefunded warrants or warrants by the U.S. Holder, or on an indirect disposition of shares of a Lower-tier PFIC, will be allocated ratably over the U.S. Holder's holding period for the common shares, pre-funded warrants or warrants.
 The amounts allocated to the taxable year of disposition and to years before we became a PFIC, if any, will be taxed as ordinary income.
 The amounts allocated to each other taxable year will be subject to tax at the highest rate in effect for that taxable year for individuals or corporations, as appropriate, and an interest charge will be imposed on the tax attributable to the allocated amounts.
 Further, to the extent that any distribution received by a U.S. Holder on our common shares or pre-funded warrants (or a distribution by a Lower-tier PFIC to its shareholder that is deemed to be received by a U.S. Holder) exceeds 125% of the average of the annual distributions on the shares received during the preceding three years or the U.S. Holder's holding period, whichever is shorter, the distribution will be subject to taxation in the same manner as gain, described immediately above.

-Assuming we are a PFIC for any year during which a U.S. Holder holds common shares, pre-funded warrants, Series A warrants or Series B warrants, we generally will continue to be treated as a PFIC with respect to the U.S. Holder for all succeeding years during which the U.S. Holder holds common shares, pre-funded warrants, Series A warrants or Series B warrants, even if we cease to meet the threshold requirements for PFIC status.
+Assuming we are a PFIC for any year during which a U.S. Holder holds common shares, pre-funded warrants or warrants, we generally will continue to be treated as a PFIC with respect to the U.S. Holder for all succeeding years during which the U.S. Holder holds common shares, pre-funded warrants or warrants, even if we cease to meet the threshold requirements for PFIC status.
 U.S. Holders should consult their tax advisers regarding the potential availability of a "deemed sale" election that would allow them to eliminate this continuing PFIC status under certain circumstances.

-Under proposed Treasury regulations, which have yet to be finalized, a U.S. Holder of our Series A warrants and Series B will be taxed in a manner similar to a U.S. Holder of our common shares and pre-funded warrants if the U.S. Holder realizes gain on the sale of such Series A warrants or Series B warrants.
-Moreover, if a U.S. Holder of our Series A warrants or Series B warrants exercises such Series A warrants or Series B warrants to purchase common shares, the holding period over which any income realized upon a sale or other disposition will be allocated will include the holding period of the Series A warrants or Series B warrants.
+Under proposed Treasury regulations, which have yet to be finalized, a U.S. Holder of our warrants will be taxed in a manner similar to a U.S. Holder of our common shares and pre-funded warrants if the U.S. Holder realizes gain on the sale of the warrants.
+Moreover, if a U.S. Holder of our warrants exercises the warrants to purchase common shares, the holding period over which any income realized upon a sale or other disposition will be allocated will include the holding period of the warrants.